 - Yale Young Global Scholars

-Two very helpful search websites may point you in positive summer directions:
+Two very helpful search websites may point you in positive directions to invigorate your summer search process:

-Participation in a summer program away from home isn’t essential for admission to a selective college under current circumstances.
-Spending your summer competing athletically or working, volunteering, or taking a local or virtual college or high school course for credit can prove just as productive.
+A summer program away from home isn’t essential for admission to a selective college.
+Competing athletically or working, volunteering, or taking a local or virtual college or high school course for credit can prove just as productive.